Maha: Water woes grip Latur, supply down to once in 15 days

 Company Limited on February 20 disconnected power supply of LMC due to non payment of bills running to several crore

+not operate the supply mechanism from Harangul, Nagzari, Sai and Varvanti water purification facilities, an official said.

-rupees.
-The Latur civic body pays around Rs 70 lakh for power
+The Latur civic body pays around Rs 70 lakh for power supply every month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)